 What Are the Penalties for Violating Florida’s School Weapon Laws?

-A third-degree felony, punishable by up to five years in prison, five years of probation, and fines of up to $5,000.
+Possessing a weapon on school grounds is considered a third-degree felony.
+Convictions can result in up to five years in prison, five years of probation, and fines of up to $5,000.
+The severity can increase depending on the type of weapon and prior criminal history.

-A second-degree misdemeanor if a minor gains access to a firearm and brings it onto school grounds.
+If a minor gains access to a firearm and brings it onto school grounds, it is considered a second-degree misdemeanor.
 Penalties include up to 60 days in jail and fines of up to $500.
+Proper storage and secure handling of firearms are essential to avoid this offense.

 Does Florida Have a Zero-Tolerance Policy for Weapons on School Grounds?